 We have no doubt that further guidance will be issued over the coming days and weeks and we are here to keep you updated and help you with your transaction.

 Our dedicated Residential Property Team are here to help you with anything related to buying or selling your home.
-You can contact Karmen directly here or using the form in the sidebar of this page.
+You can contact us directly or using the form in the sidebar of this page.
 Alternatively you can call us on 01452 411601.
 We are still here to make your life, less complicated.

 - Civil Litigation News